iiasa/accelerator_service/README.md

 ```
 where `xxx.xxx.xxx.xxx` is your IP address on the IIASA network.

+> [^NOTE]
-When changing the network environment, for example by taking a dev laptop home, need to change this.
+> When changing the network environment, for example by taking a dev laptop home, you will need to change this.

 ## Startup the project